opandey007/Snapchat-Clone/README.md

 # Snapchat-Clone
-Snapchat-Clone for learning cool stuf in react.
+Snapchat-Clone for learning cool stuff in react.